Adriana LaGrange

 Adriana LaGrange (born 1961 or 1962) is a Canadian politician elected in the 2019 Alberta general election to represent the electoral district of Red Deer-North in the 30th Alberta Legislature.

 Originally from Ontario, LaGrange moved to Red Deer, Alberta in 1981.
 LaGrange was elected on April 16, 2019, and was appointed as the Minister of Education on April 30, 2019.
 In the 2019 Alberta general election, LaGrange won her constituency with a total of 12,739 votes based on a 62.6% voter turnout in Red Deer-North.
 After LaGrange's re-election as an MLA in 2023, she was appointed Minister of Health.
 On May 16, 2025, the Health portfolio was split, with LaGrange moving to Minister of Primary and Preventive Health Services.
+She became Minister of Hospital and Surgical Services in 2026.

 Career

 LaGrange received a diploma in Rehabilitation Studies from Humber College, and worked with people who had mental and physical disabilities before entering the political arena.
 In her time in Red Deer, LaGrange has served as the president of the Alberta Catholic School Trustees' Association until her resignation in June 2018, vice-president of the Canadian Catholic School Trustees' Association, and has also served as a trustee on the Red Deer Catholic School board between 2007 and 2018.
 LaGrange is the former president of Red-Deer Pro-Life, and was on the board of directors for Alberta pro-life.
 The Campaign Life Coalition, a conservative Christian pro-life and anti-abortion advocacy group, lists LaGrange as a supporter of CLC principles.